Quick, easy, and totally delicious, this speedy Shrimp Teriyaki Stir Fry is ready in 20 minutes!

 - sliced green onion and toasted sesame seeds to garnish, optional

 If you'd like to have rice ready at the same time, simply start your rice first and then whip up the teriyaki sauce, shrimp, and veggies, while the rice cooks.
 Within 20 minutes everything will be ready – enjoy!

 Clean and peel fresh raw shrimp.
 Thaw if using frozen.
 Tails may be left on or off based on preference.

-Next make your sauce. ln a small saucepan set to medium-high heat, add your soy sauce, water, brown sugar, garlic, ginger, honey, and red pepper flakes.
+Next make your sauce. ln a small saucepan set to medium-high heat, add your soy sauce, water, rice vinegar, brown sugar, garlic, ginger, honey, and red pepper flakes.

 Stir/whisk until sugar has dissolved, then increase heat to high.
 Bring sauce to a boil.

 Whisk/mix 1 tablespoon of cornstarch in 2 tablespoons cold water.
 Pour into sauce and allow to boil for a few minutes until sauce has thickened, whisking occasionally.
 Set aside to cool.